 Within two weeks of my return to New York, we reached the painful decision to put our dog Bonehead to sleep.
 It caused a lot of stress and sadness, the days preceding this decision.

 We adopted him from the shelter in 2010, an angry and tweaked-out stray with bug eyes, a lantern jaw, and a bad attitude.
 We named him Stitch, because of how he looked.
 Gradually he grew into his real name, because of who he was.
 He never took food from a plate.
 Sometimes he tried to be nice, and to be playful, but it was never really in him.
 He was afraid of fireworks and thunder until he lost his hearing.
 He continued to speak with the ghost of the old man who died in our house many, many years ago.
 And if you came up to him to say hi with your dog, he would jack you up.
 Whenever I left town, his anxiety kicked in and he would get the worst case of the shits.
 He was not a nice dog, and he was a lot of trouble.
 But after a year like this one, I am feeling like maybe this long 2020 finally won a round, and landed a couple of hard punches.
 We’re reeling.

 During the week I spent in California I pushed my mom in her wheelchair through the park.
 I scooped up avocados that the wind had knocked down.
-I know cargo sorts are out of fashion, but sometimes you have to stash things, you know?
+I know cargo shorts are out of fashion, but sometimes you have to stash things, you know?
+Avocados, for instance, or cool rocks.
 I saw a few Monarchs flying around, but nothing like before.
 Nothing was the same.
 On my last day I walked out to the backyard, and checked out a few ratty looking milkweed plants.
 I saw one Monarch caterpillar, munching along, working his way through his cycle before one of a number of possible predators picked him off.
 Maybe it’s a hopeful sign.